 The critical appraisal assignment is linked with the community project to create a cohesive scholarly project.
 Therefore, the critical appraisal will be determined through a literature search and an article the student chooses that is related to a need identified in and by the community.
-With guidance from the members of the Research Vertical Theme, a Standard Checklist will be used to undertake the critical appraisal.
-The student will meet with a member of the Research Vertical Theme after the literature search has been completed, an article chosen and emailed to the members of the Research Vertical Theme to review.
+With guidance from the Research Vertical Theme faculty lead, a Standard Checklist will be used to undertake the critical appraisal.
+The student will meet with the Research Vertical Theme faculty lead after the literature search has been completed, an article chosen and emailed to the Research Vertical Theme faculty lead to review.
 The meeting will take place via Zoom with the objective to review the critical appraisal assignment and answer any questions the student may have.
-The members of the Research Vertical Theme will continue to be a source of support throughout the project and will provide the rubric for assessment and feedback on the critical appraisal assignment.
+The Research Vertical Theme faculty lead will continue to be a source of support throughout the project and will provide the rubric for assessment and feedback on the critical appraisal assignment.